jessimic/track_matching_reco_GNN/README.md

 Matching tracks.
 Project started by Nathanial at https://github.com/ndsantia/mlrecodune/tree/main

+## Code Overview:
+- explore_simulation_MINERvA_2x2.ipynb: Plot and explore event displays including 2x2
+- explore_simulation_MINERvA_only.ipynb: Plot and explore MINERvA displays only
+- create_LArCV_minerva.py: rewritten create_minerva_GNN_input.py, paired down to essentials (by Jessie).
+- create_minerva_GNN_input.py: OLDER.
+Takes in MINERvA DST files and creates LArCV output files, used for the GNN input
+- gnn.py: Calls the GNN (written by Nate).
+- loop_validation.sh: example how to call the validation to run over all the saved training weight iterations.
+- configs: stores the configuration files for training, validating, and writing output file for validation
+- GNN_training_testing_curves.ipynb: Takes the log outputs (from training and validating) to make plots vs. iteration (or epoch).
+Also writes output file for all the entries once you choose the best validation iteration.
+- Plotting_validation_Mx2.ipynh: Takes the hdf5 file written and looks at the overall confusion matrix along with single event plots showing "how correct" the network is per event.

 ## Container
-Use singularity container to run SPINE, per their instructions (https://github.com/DeepLearnPhysics/spine).
+Use singularity container to run SPINE and all above scripts, per their instructions (https://github.com/DeepLearnPhysics/spine).
 One is stored on the Harvard cluster at `/n/holystore01/LABS/iaifi_lab/Users/jmicallef/spine_larcv_ME_cuda_pytorch.sif`.
 Example of how to pull your own singularity (if on a different cluster) at `jobs/pull_singularity.sh`.

 ## Running GNN for Training and Inference
 --> Make sure your config file is set up inside the config folder and your `gnn.py` is pointing to it